 Acupuncture involves the insertion of thin needles through the skin at specific points along neural pathways.
 This stimulation will affect the muscles those nerves innervate, and can help decrease muscle tone and decrease pain.
 There are also certain points in the body where it is safe to stimulate the muscles directly, and inserting a needle into a tight muscle can help it release.
 Acupuncture will also promote blood flow to the area which helps speed up the rate of healing.

 Stretching is a simple way to relax the neck and shoulder muscles.
 In fact, our chiropractors at Nottinghill Family Wellness Centre recommend incorporating a few easy stretches into your daily routines to prevent/get rid of neck pain.
 Stretching the neck helps to improve posture, increase blood flow, and increase flexibility.
 The following stretches are chiropractor-approved and are very effective, if followed correctly.
-For a complete list of stretches, click here!
+For a complete list of neck stretches click here!

 When taking a break from your desk or your phone, Brugger position will help stretch tight muscles and activate other muscles that become inactive after prolonged poor posture.
 Sitting in a hunched position also compresses the diaphragm, and Brugger’s position will help encourage the diaphragm to expand as much as possible.
 To try this position, pull the shoulder blades back, look straight ahead, hang your arms by your side and turn your palms to face forward.
 Hold this position for a minute or two.